MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 You can use an implementation of this architecture on [GitHub: AKS baseline reference implementation](https://github.com/mspnp/aks-baseline).
 Use it as an alternative starting point and configure the reference architecture based on your needs.

 > [!NOTE]
 > The reference architecture requires knowledge of Kubernetes and its concepts.
-If you need a refresher, see the [**Learn more about AKS**](#learn-more-about-aks) section for resources.
+If you need a refresher, see the [Intro to Kubernetes](/training/paths/intro-to-kubernetes-on-azure/) and [Develop and deploy applications on Kubernetes](/training/paths/develop-deploy-applications-kubernetes/) training paths.

 :::row:::
     :::column:::